24 Best East Coast Vacation Spots

 No East Coast vacation would be complete without a trip to its most vibrant metropolis — New York City.
 There's so much to do here that you'll never get bored, no matter your interests.
 From designer shops to spy museums to modern art galleries to some of the world's best restaurants, New York has it all.

-Take a stroll through Central Park, have lunch at the 79th Street Boat Basin Café, cross Brooklyn Bridge, climb the Statue of Liberty, or board a ferry to Staten Island.
+Take a stroll through Central Park, have lunch at Tavern on the Green, cross Brooklyn Bridge, climb the Statue of Liberty, catch a Broadway show, or board a ferry to Staten Island.
 The possibilities are literally endless.

 2. Block Island, RI

 Looking for somewhere to kick back, relax, and soak up the scenery?
 Block Island will fit the proverbial bill.
-A laid-back island nearly 12 miles off the southern coast of Rhode Island, this idyllic spot is revered by those who like to take things slow.
+A laid-back isle nearly 12 miles off the southern coast of Rhode Island, this idyllic spot is revered by those who like to take things slow, which makes this one of the best East Coast vacations.

 Trapped in the past, this picturesque island boasts an adorable main town, which serves as a port for the ferry you'll need to board to get here.
 Old Harbor is peppered with quaint historic homes and the most charming Inns.
 The 1661 Inn is one of our faves.